 The activity is hardly surprising, given how difficult the digital advertising market is for everybody not named Google or Facebook – who own the lion share.
 Publishers are seeking solutions to create a stable stream of income as well as capture the market share of readers instead of relying on advertisers to keep their sites free and open.
 At the end of the day, publishers have to try something to change things up.
-Unfortunately, increase reliance on subscriptions and paywalls will be problematic for all publishers.
+Unfortunately, increased reliance on subscriptions and paywalls will be problematic for all publishers.
 At SocialFlow, we’ve helped clients run thousands of ads and campaigns for subscriptions, so we know a thing or two about driving new revenues.
 However, nobody, not even SocialFlow, can solve the share of wallet problem that all paying subscriptions face.

 “SHARE OF WALLET: How much of a consumer’s monthly spend can you reasonably hope to obtain?